1.5 kilometres - 25 minutes

 Wascana is a centre of activity.
 Whether participating in the Canada Day celebrations or the opening of the Legislative Assembly, enjoying quiet walks along the lake shore or a tour through the Royal Saskatchewan Museum, attending a family picnic or a multimedia production at the Conexus Arts Centre, people are always using and enjoying Wascana Centre.

 - This walk begins in the parking lot beside Pine Island.
 Across the lake to the north is the Wascana Marina, one of Wascana Centre's many facilities constructed to encourage recreation.
-During the summer it provides a boat launch and in the winter it is the focal point for winter sports activities.

 - On the southwest corner of Old Broad Street and Lakeshore Drive is the Wascana Centre Tree & Shrub Nursery.
 The majority of the trees and some of the shrubs are grown and transplanted to projects throughout Wascana Centre.
 The nursery consists of 13 hectares of land which yield many species of plants that include: